Yunush1/chat_app_with_nodejs/README.md

-This project relies on the [flutter-webrtc](https://github.com/flutter-webrtc/flutter-webrtc) plugin, and even though there's a [similar issue](https://github.com/flutter-webrtc/flutter-webrtc/issues/1606) from a dev in the webrtc plugin page, I can't say for sure if it's either a bug in the plugin, in my code, or something else, but for some unknown reason, using TURN servers doesn't work in my and other devs tests (you can test this behavior by setting `'iceTransportPolicy': 'relay'`), which means that video and audio calls may not work when users are on different networks, [click here](https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs/issues/9) to make a suggestion or check the discussion
+This project relies on the [flutter-webrtc](https://github.com/flutter-webrtc/flutter-webrtc) plugin, and even though there's a [similar issue](https://github.com/flutter-webrtc/flutter-webrtc/issues/1606) from a dev in the webrtc plugin page, I can't say for sure if it's either a bug in the plugin, in my code, or something else, but for some unknown reason, using TURN servers doesn't work in my tests (you can test this behavior by setting `'iceTransportPolicy': 'relay'`), which means that video and audio calls may not work when users are on different networks, [click here](https://github.com/RodrigoBertotti/flutter_chat_app_with_nodejs/issues/9) to make a suggestion or check the discussion